 What corporate financiers bring to startups are many and varied.
 First, they have deep pockets and in their focus areas, they may be very open to providing funds for development and growth.
 Depending on the strategic fit with their existing line of business, the corporate player may be open to stronger valuations.

 However, if the startup intends to continue obtaining funding from outside the CVC world, this can be a double edge sword as it may potentially result in a future down round.
 They may have the expertise and infrastructure to support the rapid scaling of the startup’s business.
 Additionally, each typically invests with a specific focus which is obvious to the entrepreneur.

 Finally, the entrepreneur should note that the CVC investor may be most interested in the technology, meaning the breadth of the team may not be as important because; they may believe, they possess the skill sets to help develop and grow the startup internally.
 They are, of course, also potential acquirers and could become a “bird in the hand” acquirer for the startup.

-The entrepreneur seeking investment from major corporations with investment arms should recognize there are many advantages to seeking and obtaining such investment.
+Entrepreneurs seeking investment should recognize there are many advantages in obtaining such an investment.

-However, such investment should be sought with the entrepreneurs having a strong understanding of their startup’s objectives and opportunities, and the strategy and fit with the potential corporate partner.
-At the early stages, until such time as the entrepreneur has confidence there is a synergy of direction between the organizations, they would be best served to manage the relationship with Chinese walls which permit the startup flexibility related to the control of both technology and operations, limiting access by the CVC representatives.
+However, such investment should be sought with a strong understanding of the startup’s objectives.
+The opportunities, strategy, and fit should be present with a potential corporate partner.
+Until the entrepreneur has a synergy of direction with the organizations, they would need to manage the relationship with Chinese walls.
+This permits flexibility related to the control of both technology and operations, limiting access by the CVC representatives.